GeoNetverse/GeoNetverse/readme.md

-# Multilevel Visual Analysisof ManyGeo-Networks
+# Multilevel Visual Analysisof Many Geo-Networks

 * Note1: At present, only two sample datasets are available due to data privacy issues.
 * Note2: The code quality is being improved.